enthali/MemoryGraphExplorer/README.md

 ## API Endpoints

-When the MCP Data Server is running (via startup scripts), the following REST API endpoints are available:
+When the Memory Explorer is running (via startup script), the following REST API endpoints are available:

 - `GET /api/graph` - Full knowledge graph (entities and relations)
 - `GET /api/search?q=query` - Search entities by name, type, or content